hrithikch/design_exploration_RL/README.md

 Verify your Python distribution includes Tkinter.
 The python.org installer does; some variants don’t.

 Unexpected keyword argument ‘a’ (or similar)
-Your env.params in config.yaml have keys the env’s __init__ doesn’t accept.
+Your env.params in config. have keys the env’s __init__ doesn’t accept.
 Remove those keys or add them to the class signature.

 Timesteps end at a different number than requested